 The LVD Control functions are hardwired directly from the assigned relay output to an optional front panel LVD override control.
-Place the LVD auto/bypass switch to the BYPASS position to keep the LVD contactor engaged.
+Place the LVD Control switch to the INHIBIT position to keep the LVD contactor engaged.

-CAUTION: Do not leave the switch in the BYPASS position.
+CAUTION Do not leave the switch in the INHIBIT position.
 Doing so may result in a complete discharge of the batteries during a power failure situation.

-To allow the controller to resume automatic control of the LVD contactor, check that the LVD status LED is illuminated in green.
+To allow the controller to resume automatic control of the LVD contactor, check that the AUTO IN (green) LED light is illuminated.
+This confirms that the controller will keep the LVD contactor engaged.
+The LVD control switch can then be returned to the AUTO IN position.